Exploring the Who, What, When of Conference Room Pilots

 Conference Room Pilots

-When do you host a Conference Room Pilot?
+When do you host a CRP?

 So if it isn't during the sales cycle, when do you host a Conference Room Pilot?
-At Stoneridge Software, a Conference Room Pilot (CRP) comes near the very end of the Create phase of the project when you are wrapping up requirements and custom development.
-It is done after the rounds of Joint Process Design sessions where you've gathered requirements and presented solutions for those requirements.
-It's really the last chance to get into the system and make suggestions before you lock in on the design with which you plan to go live.
+At Stoneridge Software, CRPs are executed during the Create phase of the project.
+The exact timing and number of CRPs depends upon the project – however, usually, we will execute a CRP after 2 or 3 rounds of Joint Process Design sessions.
+After a few JPD, we have gathered enough requirements and prepared the system well enough to try out some of the processes together as a team.
+CRP is your last chance to get into the system and make suggestions before you lock in on the design with which you plan to go live.

 Who participates in a CRP?